FaeWulf/Diversity/README.md

 ## License

-You can use this mod in modpack as long as giving proper credits.
+You can use this mod in your modpack as long as giving proper credits.